-Consolidation Phase Key Requirements and suggested progression: Year 3 undergraduate Whole Class Teaching Group Work, Training Tasks, Team Teaching and Observations Planning, Preparation and Assessment Year 3 undergraduate To build up to teaching and plathe class timetable. nning for 80% of To be based in one class , with o other classes in other Key Stages purposes.
-Solo professional pract s for specific Week 1 To observe the class at work and groups of children under the direct Teacher, in order to get to know their range of attainment, as well being planned.
+Consolidation Phase Key Requirements and suggested progression: Year 3 undergraduate Whole Class Teaching Group Work, Training Tasks, Team Teaching and Observations Planning, Preparation and Assessment Year 3 undergraduate To build up to teaching and planning for 80% of the class timetable.
+To be based in one class , with opportunities to visit other classes in other Key Stages for specific purposes.
+Solo professional practice.
+Week 1 To observe the class at work and to work with groups of children under the direction of the Class Teacher, in order to get to know the children and their range of attainment, as well as the units of work being planned.
 80% 20% Weeks 2-3 To begin to plan for groups of learners and whole class inputs.
 30% 50% 20% Weeks 4-5 To teach and plan for 50% of the class timetable.
 50% 30% 20% Weeks 6-11 To teach and plan for 80% of the class timetable.
 80% 20%